sshiv5768/-90DayDevops/cl8hnp76403jzrlnv4k8wcfkv.md

-## Day-6 Programming language for DevOps
+## Day-6 Programming languages for DevOps

 Ok, so now I am feeling like my learning curve is going from theoretical part to practical part.
 On day-6, I figured out why a programming language is needed for DevOps.